Clinical resource for qualified practitioners. For client-facing information, visit our client page or TraumaDirectory.org.

 The clinical framework you weren't taught in training

 10+ years specialising exclusively in DID, OSDD, and complex trauma.
-Grounded in ISSTD guidelines, current research, and what actually works in the room.
+Grounded in ISSTD guidelines and current research.

 Dr. Julia Andre